 But right here it is.

-Has been uh has claimed that the police department in Ferguson, Missouri, engages in racial profiling and racial practices, primarily at traffic stops.
+Department of Justice has been, has claimed that the police department in Ferguson, Missouri engages in racial profiling and racial practices, primarily at traffic stops.

 Oh, we just want to protect our brave men and women in law enforcement.